jamesfricker/HouseAndRent/README.md

 Scrape the Urls for relevant listings

 ## Transform
-Transform the scraped information into correct tables and id's
+Transform the scraped information into correct tables and flatmates_id's

 ## Load
 Load the data into sql db